 Requirements: Work will be in and around streams, requiring lifting objects, walking over uneven surfaces, and doing other physical work as you are able.
 Please contact us for questions about accessibility and potential accommodations.

 Signups: Sign up to join a day under “Volunteer Signups”.
-For queries about planning group volunteer days, please contact Rose Smith and Jens Ammon.
+For queries about planning group volunteer days, please contact Rose Smith.

 Contact: Please email us with project questions.